 In a house we lived in, the master bathroom had a jacuzzi bathtub, one of those deep tubs with jets.
-Although I don’t use it often enough, it’s a great stress reliever and relaxer: just fill with warm water, turn on the jets and relax.
+Although I didn’t use it often enough, it was a great stress reliever and relaxer: just fill with warm water, turn on the jets and relax.
 Bonus points for candles and a bottle of water to sip.
-The bubbling warm water creates a great atmosphere for relaxation.
+The bubbling warm water created a great atmosphere for relaxation.

-The only problem is that the warm water doesn’t stay warm if I don’t keep adding hot water.
+The only problem was that the warm water didn’t stay warm if I didn’t keep adding hot water.
 In fact, if I let it sit long enough, the water would end up being seventy degrees.
 Why seventy degrees?
-Because that’s the setting of the room’s thermostat.
-The water in the tub is not going to form a layer of ice….and it’s not going to simmer and steam.
-Eventually the water will get to the temperature of the room because the thermostat setting produces 70-degree water.
+Because that was the setting of the room’s thermostat.
+The water in the tub was not going to form a layer of ice….and it wasn’t going to simmer and steam.
+Eventually the water would get to the temperature of the room because the thermostat setting produced 70-degree water.